 It’s important to track the PMI while keeping an eye on the manufacturing index for other economies, usually the ones that impact the US dollar the most.

-Gold is mainly traded in the U.S dollar (or USD).
+Gold mainly trades in US dollars (or USD).
 As a result, a weaker USD makes gold cheaper for other nations to purchase.
 It increases their demand for gold.

 Gold futures rose to an 11-week high on speculation that Greece will abandon the euro.
 This boosts the appeal of precious metals, including gold.